quantonganh/helix-wiki/Differences-from.md

 # Kakoune

-Helix has a extend mode (`v` like vim) to prevent holding shift to extend and not being able to extend in cases like page up/down in kakoune.
+Helix has an extend mode (`v` like vim) to prevent holding shift to extend and not being able to extend in cases like page up/down in kakoune.